Haaland draws a blank as Dortmund crash at Augsburg - RFI

 Haaland was booked with a half an hour gone after some pushing and shoving with Augsburg defender Jeffrey Gouweleeuw, who was also shown a yellow card.

-Dortmund had three times as many shots on goal and dominated with 80 percent posession, which left their Swiss coach Lucian Favre to admit, "we are very disappointed, it's hard to accept this defeat.
+Dortmund had three times as many shots on goal and dominated with 80 percent possession, which left their Swiss coach Lucian Favre to admit, "we are very disappointed, it's hard to accept this defeat".

 "We have much to do," admitted Favre, with one eye on Wednesday's German Super Cup match against Bayern in Munich.